Texas Declaration of Independence - Personalized

 It's the ultimate display piece for a true Texas patriot.

 - On 100% cotton-rag watercolor paper

-The paper is acid free, cold press cotton watercolor with an elegant ever so lightly textured finish.
+The paper is heavyweight, acid free, with an elegant ever so lightly textured finish.
 This surface allows the inks to 'bite', producing beautiful shading and tonality.

 The inks are guaranteed color-fast for 80 years, which means you won't need to lay out the extra money for UV glass.
 You can hang your print in direct sun and it will be just as bright when they are passed on to the next generation it is the day it ships.